Robin Michael Garcia: Career

-Garcia brought the expertise of WR Advisory Group to the United States when he was selected as one of the 25 Eisenhower Global Fellows in March 2023.
-A prestigious fellowship meant for “diverse, dynamic doers,” the Eisenhower program annually selects highly-accomplished and mid-career professionals to create transformative solutions to the world’s most pressing challenges.
+Garcia brought his work to the U.S. when he was selected as one of the 25 Eisenhower Global Fellows in March 2023.
+The program annually selects accomplished mid-career professionals.

 In an Inquirer article, Garcia said that during the fellowship, he will create a research lab “that will bring together the academe, the private sector, and the government” to innovate best practices in polling and survey research, data analytics, and political risk analysis in the Philippines.
-These innovations, Garcia said, are crucial in answering new socio-political questions of the time, including questions on the consistent popularity of former Philippine President Rodrigo Duterte despite his controversial China policy and violent anti-illegal drug campaign.
+These innovations, Garcia said, are crucial in answering new socio-political questions of the time, including questions on the consistent popularity of former Philippine president Rodrigo Duterte despite his controversial China policy and violent anti-illegal drug campaign.

 Garcia joined the tight roster of Filipino data professionals and politicians, such as Senators and former Eisenhower Global Fellows Risa Hontiveros and Bam Aquino, who engaged in global research and solutions exchange between leaders and governments abroad.

 In the same year of 2023, in October, Garcia was appointed as Visiting Scholar at the Perry World House, the global affairs hub of the University of Pennsylvania (or Penn).
 Fresh from his research at the Eisenhower Global Fellowship, Garcia connected with Penn students, faculty, and staff to introduce new approaches to public policy and governance research.
 Throughout the program, Garcia served as a resource professional on the political economy and international relations of the United States, the Philippines, Southeast Asia, and China.

-During his visit, Garcia also worked closely with Thomas Shattuck, the Senior Program Manager of the Perry World House and former Deputy Director of the Asia Program at the Foreign Policy Research Institute (FPRI).
-Amid the fresh electoral victory of Taiwanese President Lai Ching-te in 2024, Garcia and Shattuck wrote analyses urging Philippine President Ferdinand “Bongbong” Marcos Jr. to reaffirm its defense and economic cooperation with Taipei under President Lai, Washington, Tokyo, and Hanoi, to counter Beijing in a possible cross-Taiwan Strait conflict.
+During his visit, Garcia also worked closely with Thomas Shattuck, the Senior Program Manager of the Perry World House and former deputy director of the Asia Program at the Foreign Policy Research Institute (FPRI).
+Amid the fresh electoral victory of Taiwanese President Lai Ching-te in 2024, Garcia and Shattuck wrote analyses urging Philippine President Bongbong Marcos to reaffirm its defense and economic cooperation with Taipei under President Lai, Washington, Tokyo, and Hanoi, to counter Beijing in a possible cross-Taiwan Strait conflict.
 In a Rappler article, Garcia and Shattuck wrote:Given the likelihood of continued tensions between Beijing and Taipei under Lai, Marcos should prioritize defense conversations with the Biden administration regarding spillover effects of a Taiwan crisis onto the Philippines.
 Joint exercises between the two countries’ militaries should seriously practice for related contingencies...
 With Lai set for the presidency, Manila should fast-track defense arrangements with Tokyo as well as Hanoi, which have already gained momentum.
 Another four years of the Democratic Progressive Party in power in Taipei and the resulting cross-Strait tensions should further drive Manila and Tokyo together.Garcia and Shattuck’s analyses were also published by global affairs media outfits, such as The Diplomat and Taipei Times.